nakijun/fdotoolbox/trunk/FdoToolbox/cmd_readme.txt

 - If the file is a shp file, the -schema parameter must be defined

+- Valid file formats include: SDF, SHP and SQLite.
+SQLite can be any of the following file extensions: .sqlite, .db, .slt

 CreateDataStore
 ---------------

 Description: Create a new FDO data store

-Usage: FdoUtil.exe -cmd:CreateDataStore -provider:<provider> -properties:<data store properties> [-connection:<connection string>] [-quiet] [-test]
+Usage: FdoUtil.exe -cmd:CreateDataStore -provider:<provider> -properties:<data store properties> -connection:<connection string> [-quiet] [-test]

 Notes:

+This is for rdbms-based providers only.
+For flat-file providers, use the CreateFile command

 The -properties parameter is a the same format as the connection string eg. For OSGeo.MySQL: -properties:DataStore=mydatastore

-The -connection parameter is only required for rdbms-based providers.
-Usually rdbms-based providers require a DataStore parameter as part of the connection.
-This is not required in this case.

 RegisterProvider
 ----------------